GuideNepalKharchapatraProductWalkthroughPersonal Finance

 Step 4 — The dashboard, at a glance

 • Sync status strip.
-A small banner showing "Synced X min ago" when you've synced from the Android app at least once.
-Hidden for web-only users — it only appears once a mobile device has registered a sync.
+A small banner showing "Synced X min ago" once you've synced from the Android app at least once.
+Hidden for web-only users; it appears only after a mobile device has registered a sync.

 • Summary card with greeting and net balance.
 "Good morning, Parjanya" up top, then a hero card showing current net balance across all accounts, plus the period summary (income, expense, transaction count for the month).